 Amy Hinterberger, PhD

-Amy is series co-editor of Inscriptions: Writing the Social Studies of Science published by Manchester University Press.
-She is also an External Faculty Associate in the W. Maurice Young Centre for Applied Ethics, School of Population and Public Health, University of British Columbia, and Visiting Professor in the School of Global Affairs, Department of Global Health and Social Medicine at King’s College London.
+She also holds affiliated appointments as an External Faculty Associate at the W. Maurice Young Centre for Applied Ethics, University of British Columbia, and as Visiting Professor in the Department of Global Health and Social Medicine at King’s College London.

 Dr. Amy Hinterberger